Spanish Course in Pichilemu

 In the unlikely event that you experience problems during your stay in Chile, we are available to provide assistance.
 No matter whether you encounter these problems in your language course or whether they are of a different nature, we are always happy to help.
-You will find our 24-hour emergency number on your reservation confirmation.
-It ensures that we are reachable also outside office hours.
+You will find our 24-hour emergency number on your booking confirmation.

 What insurance do I need for my stay in Chile?